Cheapest SUV to insure 2024

 Citroen C3 Aircross

 Skoda SUVs all begin with a ‘K’.
 The Karoq is its mid-size offering, which replaced the Yeti a few years back.
-In entry-level 1.0 TSI petrol guise, it offers insurance groups as low as 9 – very impressive for such a practical and passenger-friendly SUV.
+In entry-level 1.0 TSI petrol guise, it offers insurance groups as low as 12 – very impressive for such a practical and passenger-friendly SUV.
 The Karoq seats five people in comfort and has a huge boot, while typically Skoda value for money means you can get a really good specification without having to spend a fortune.
-If you want something a bit smaller, the similarly able Skoda Kamiq (a sibling to the Volkswagen T-Cross) is even cheaper to insure.
+If you want something a bit larger, the similarly able Skoda Kodiaq is also very affordable to insure.

 Do SUVs cost more to insure?

 SUVs generally do cost a little more to insure than the regular family cars they’re often based on.
 This is because they cost more to start with, which has to be reflected in the insurance premium.
-They are also, sadly, more desirable cars to thieves, which can raise the car crime penalty a touch.
-Families are likely to use SUVs in a broader range of driving situations as well, which some car insurers may reflect in higher premiums.
+They are also, sadly, more desirable cars to thieves, which can raise the car crime penalty.
+Families are likely to use SUVs in a broader range of driving situations as well, which some car insurers regard as riskier and can result in higher premiums.

 How can I find the cheapest SUVs to insure?